SmartMortgage

 The savings from switching to independent term life insurance could pay for a family vacation every year for a decade.
 So before your next mortgage renewal at Scotia, have you actually compared what you're paying against what's available on the open market?

-Scotiabank Disability Insurance: Worth It?
+Scotiabank Mortgage Disability Insurance Reviews: Is the Add-On Worth It?

 Scotiabank also offers disability insurance as an add-on to Scotia Mortgage Protection.
 If you become disabled and can't work, it covers your mortgage payments during the disability period.
 On paper, that sounds valuable.
 In practice, there are serious limitations worth understanding before you sign up.